*Submissions to The Fiddlehead are CLOSED*

-The Fiddlehead is open to good writing in English or translations into English from all over the world and in a variety of styles, including experimental genres.
-Our editors are always happy to see new unsolicited works in fiction, including excerpts from novels, creative nonfiction, and poetry.
-We also publish reviews, and occasionally other selected creative work such as excerpts from plays.
-Work is read on an ongoing basis; the acceptance rate is around 1-2% (we are, however, famous for our rejection notes!).
-Apart from our annual contest, we have no deadlines for submissions.
+The Fiddlehead publishes excellent writing in English, or translations into English, from all over the world and in a variety of styles, including experimental genres.
+Our editors are always happy to see new unsolicited works in fiction (including excerpts from novels), creative nonfiction, and poetry.
+We also publish reviews and occasionally other creative work, such as excerpts from plays.
+Our acceptance rate is around 1-2% (we are, however, famous for our rejection notes!).

-We particularly welcome submissions from Indigenous writers, writers of colour, writers with disabilities, LGBTQQIA+ writers, and writers from other intersectional and under-represented communities.
+We particularly welcome submissions from BIPOC writers, writers with disabilities, LGBTQQIA+ writers, and writers from other intersectional and underrepresented communities.
 If you are comfortable identifying yourself as one or more of the above, please feel free to mention this in your cover letter.

-Click below to access our Submittable page.
+Our two Submittable submission periods are January 1 - March 31 (Canadian only) and September 15 - November 30.
 If you don’t already have a Submittable account, you will be prompted to sign up for one before you submit.
 It is free and it only takes a few minutes.

 General Guidelines for Unsolicited Submissions